 One physical cause of fatigue is anaemia, an iron deficiency that can lead to tiredness.
 When you’re low in iron, your haemoglobin levels are also low, which makes it harder for oxygen to travel to your tissues and muscles.
 It also harms your immune system, meaning you have a higher chance of becoming sick or developing an infection, which can just make you more tired.
 Anaemia is more commonly seen in women than in men, but anyone can be affected by it.

 Luckily, anaemia is usually simple to treat.
 You can take an iron supplement, or you can make sure you eat plenty of iron-rich foods – or you can potentially do both.
 Iron-rich foods include leafy green vegetables, fortified cereals and bread, beans, peas, and lentils, meat and liver, nuts, and whole grains.
+You can read more about this in our article Iron: what it is, why it’s important, and how to make sure you’re getting enough in your diet.
 Eating iron-rich foods is something all of us should do, but before you begin taking iron supplements, you should speak to a GP and get your iron levels tested.
 To find out more about being tested for anaemia, have a read of this NHS article – or you might find it helpful to read our own article; Iron: what it is, why it’s important & how to make sure that you’re getting enough in your diet.